 “Meticulous but unsettling.” ★★★★ – The Guardian

-“One of the foremost artists in the UK.” – Kirsty Wark on BBC Radio 4’s Front Row
+“One of the foremost artists in the UK… an extraordinary painter.” – Kirsty Wark on BBC Radio 4’s Front Row

 “An artist at the top of her game.” – The London Standard

 Since opening at Pitzhanger, From Light has garnered a glowing response from critics.
 Jonathan Jones, writing in The Guardian called her paintings a “wonder of observation.”
-Watt’s masterful exploration of light and shadow continues to captivate visitors.
+Watt’s masterful exploration of light and shadow, echoing Soane’s mastery of light, really merits close looking.

 In a BBC Radio 4 Front Row interview, Watt reflected on how Soane’s visionary architecture shaped her new works, revealing that the manor had entered her imagination and dreams, influencing her artistic process in unexpected ways.
 This exhibition invites you to look closer, offering an experience that is as intellectually stimulating as it is visually arresting.